MWatty/Peaches-n-Green/README.md

 for links and they changing of button colors when a form is submitted.
 The form will require users to input the correct information and they will be notified if the information is incorrect.

-The architecture of the website has been considered to allow for ease of movemnent through the content.
+The architecture of the website has been considered to allow for ease of movement through the content.
 The structure will allow the user to navigate easily and will encourage the user to browse through and learn more about the website.

 Information in this section has been inspired by the information on [Code Institure](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/22905698f3be425d918ebc64c87801b7/f6e2d80e148e43ce8ea42f85e00b7adc/?child=first)